 I am looking for the equivalent of performing SQL like such:

-WHERE transactionid IN (SELECT transaction_id FROM events).
+SELECT transaction_id, vendor FROM orders WHERE transaction_id NOT IN (SELECT transaction_id FROM events).

 As of right now I can construct a list of transaction_ids for orders in one search query and a list of transaction_ids for events in another search query, but my ultimate goal is to return order logs that do not share transaction_ids with the transaction_ids of the events log.
 Any help is greatly appreciated, thanks!